NIASC/PROM_PREM_Collector/README.md

 + Remove any current version in the tomcat webapp folder.
 + Copy the war file into the tomcat webapp folder.
 + restart tomcat.
+### The server can not send emails
+Check your email configuration (`src/main/java/se/nordicehealth/res/email_settings.txt`).
+If you are certain that you have configured the email settings properly, check if you have received a notice about a blocked connection attempt to the server email account.
+The connection may be considered less secure and may therefor be blocked (this happend with Gmail).
+See if you can allow less secure connections and try again.
 ### MariaDB can not be accessed by the servlet
 This could either be cause by:
 + The mariadb root user you have configured the server can not be accessed by regular users.